 Changing clock values with the keyboard

 New values for the clock can be typed in after clicking on the relevant clock.
 Clicking on the clock will show a thin vertical cursor bar just to the right of the next character to be overwritten.
-Enter time in the same order as the current clock mode—if the clock is in Timecode mode, you need to enter hours, minutes, seconds, frames.
-So, to change to a time of 12:15:20:15 you would type 1 2 1 5 2 0 1 5.
-Each number you type will appear in a different color, from right to left, overwriting the existing value.
+Time should be typed in the same order as the current clock mode—if the clock is in Timecode mode, it should be hours, minutes, seconds, frames.
+So, to change to a time of 12:15:20:15 one would type 1 2 1 5 2 0 1 5.
+Each number typed will appear in a different color, from right to left, overwriting the existing value.
 Mid-edit, after typing 3 2 2 2 the clock might look like this:

-To finish the edit, press ↵ or Tab.
-To exit an edit without changing the clock press ESC.
-If you mis-type an entry so that the new value would be illegal (for example, resulting in more than 30 frames when Timecode is set to 30 frames per second), the clock will reset at the end of the edit, and move the cursor back to the start so that you can start over.
+Finishing the edit is done by pressing ↵ or Tab.
+The ESC key allows to exit an edit without changing the clock.
+If an entry is mis-typed so that the new value would be illegal (for example, resulting in more than 30 frames when Timecode is set to 30 frames per second), the clock will reset at the end of the edit, and move the cursor back to the start to allow for another try.

 Avoiding the mouse entirely

-There is a shortcut available for those who wish to be able to edit the transport clocks entirely without the mouse.
+There is a shortcut available to edit the transport clocks entirely without the mouse.
 It can be found in Window > Key Bindings > Transport > Focus On Clock.
 If bound to a key (÷ on the numerical keypad is the default), then pressing that key is equivalent to clicking on the primary (left) transport clock, and editing can begin immediately.

 Entering Partial Times